Arkle Resources (LON:ARK) Stock Price Down 11.5%

-The company has a market capitalization of £1.99 million and a price-to-earnings ratio of -3.25.
-The stock has a 50-day moving average price of GBX 0.67 and a 200-day moving average price of GBX 0.70.
+The firm has a market capitalization of £1.99 million and a price-to-earnings ratio of -3.25.
+The company has a fifty day moving average of GBX 0.67 and a two-hundred day moving average of GBX 0.70.

 About Arkle Resources